zzilch/Mesh2Volume/readme.md

 ### 2.2.
 Tools (Deprecated)

+All tools are available in the created conda environment only:
 - **mesh2volume**: Convert Wavefront *.obj* mesh to sparse and narrow-band *.vdb* volume or dense *.vtk* volume.
 - **vdb2vtk**: Convert sparse and narrow-band *.vdb* volume to dense *.vtk* volume.
 - **vdb2mesh**: Convert sparse and narrow-band *.vdb* volume to Wavefront *.obj* mesh.